King-sama312/Weather-App/README.md

 # Weather-App
-Making a minimal weather app using visual crossing api
+A minimal weather app using visual crossing api